EpicGamer200245/NKHook5-Plugins/IDList Plugin Tool/README.md

 You use this plugin by upgrading the tower you want the ID for and it's ID will be in the NKHook5 Console.
-Give Money and Lives is made by me, EpicGamer.
+IDList Plugin Tool is made by me, EpicGamer with some help from Mallis.
 Discord: EpicGamer#3273